Is Digital Crime the Next Big Threat to Vehicle Owners?

 Not only would driverless vehicles allow for greater efficiency and considerable cost savings for commercial firms, but vehicles that can operate at all hours of the day would enable company employees to perform other tasks, potentially improving productivity in the workplace.

 As driverless vehicles become more accessible, tracking and monitoring each vehicle comes the challenge of tracking and monitoring.
-While you might assume that large corporations would attract cyber hackers with vast wealth as targets for an attack, smaller businesses are often preyed upon as easy targets.
+Therefore, hackers can hack and misuse them.

 Share this article